 Landing at ATL, the busiest airport in the world, is not as frustrating as you might anticipate.

 Heading directly to immigration, U.S. Citizens and visitors are separated into two different lines.
+If you have Global Entry, there’s another separate line so don’t miss it.

 Then, happily, onto your gate and final destination.